dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/other-artifacts.md

 It is more anonymized and compact than [`manifest.json`](/reference/artifacts/manifest-json) and [`graph.gpickle`](#graph.gpickle).

 It includes that information at two separate points in time:
-1. `linked` - immediately after the graph is linked together, and
+1. `linked` &mdash; immediately after the graph is linked together, and
-2. `with_test_edges` - after test edges have been added.
+2. `with_test_edges` &mdash; after test edges have been added.

 Each of those points in time contains the `name` and `type` of each node and `succ` contains the keys of its child nodes.